Kyngo/OEMConfigurator/README.md

 ## Contributing

 Make your changes, upload the code to GitHub and make a PR.
 If I like what I see, I'll add your changes.

+## Contributions

+The app icon is copyrighted by Google.
+Feel free to submit other logos you make!